Germany Sells World's First 30-Year Negative Yielding Bond... And It's A Failure

-Last night, when we previewed Germany's sale this morning of what would be the world's first ultra-long (30 Year) auction with a negative yield, we said that "traders will closely following the oversubscription rate on the sale, which neared a record low in the July after falling for the last three auctions."
+Last night, when we previewed Germany's sale this morning of what would be the world's first ultra-long (30 Year) auction with a negative yield, we said that "traders will closely follow the oversubscription rate on the sale, which neared a record low in the July after falling for the last three auctions."
 And sure enough that turned out to be a rather thorny issue as the bond sale was technically a failure.

-Here's what happened: on Wednesday morning, with its entire yield curve below zero and the yield on the 30Y auction assured to be below zero, a reflection of dwindling expectations for inflation and growth over the coming years and ahead of the ECB's relaunch of QE next month - Germany was hoping to sell some €2 billion in bonds maturing 2050.
+Here's what happened: on Wednesday morning, with its entire yield curve below zero and the yield on the 30Y auction assured to be negative, a reflection of dwindling expectations for inflation and growth over the coming years and ahead of the ECB's relaunch of QE next month - Germany was hoping to sell some €2 billion in bonds maturing 2050.
 However, with bond yields rising sharply into the auction, with the yield on the German 30Y rising from -0.18% to as high as -0.10%, demand suddenly slumped.

 And so, when the dust settled, it turned out that Germany had managed to sell just €824 million of the total €2 billion target at a record low yield of -0.11%, with the Bundesbank forced to retain almost two-thirds of the entire issue as demand plunged.
-In other words, this was basically a failed auction.
+In other words, this was a failed auction.

 Thanks to the central bank's intervention, the bid-to-cover ratio was just barely above one, or 1.05 times, versus 1.07 times for the previous sale of similar maturity bonds on July 17, while the real subscription rate - which accounts for retentions by the Bundesbank - fell to 0.43 times against 0.86 times at the previous auction.
 Anything below 1 indicates that there is no real market demand for the entire issuje.